memorieslp/awesome-mvps/README.md

 <!-- What are MVPs? -->
 <h2 align="left">What are MVPs?</h2>

-MVPs are Minimum Viable Products, a simplified version of a finished product.
-The use of this term can vary depending on what people consider as "minimum".
-My favorite definition is the one from Eric Ries, the author of the Lean Startup book that is probably the most influential book about MVPs:
+MVPs, or Minimum Viable Products, refer to simplified versions of finished products.
+The interpretation of this term may vary depending on what individuals consider as 'minimum.'
+My favorite definition comes from Eric Ries, the author of the influential book 'The Lean Startup,':

-*"A Minimum Viable Product is the version of a product that demands less effort to make, while also being able to provide the maximum amount of validating learning"*, Eric Ries from Lean Startup.
+*’A Minimum Viable Product is the version of a product that requires less effort to create, while still providing the maximum amount of validating learning’*, - Eric Ries, 'The Lean Startup'.

-Steve Blank, another important figure that has discussed about MVPs and their importance, that is also the author of the famous book called "The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses", gives a more technical point of view for what a MVP is:
+Steve Blank, another important figure who has discussed MVPs and their significance, and the author of the renowned book 'The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses,' offers a more technical perspective on what an MVP entails:

-*"The MVP is a group of features that is enough to release your product to the market"*, Steve Blank.
+*'The MVP is a group of features that is sufficient for releasing your product to the market.'* - Steve Blank.

 <!-- MVPs are part of a Learning Process -->
 <h2 align="left">MVPs are part of a Learning Process</h2>